Qile0317/simple-todo/README.md

 unfinished

 notes for contributors:
-- todo.txt is the file where todo strings are stored
+- data/todo.txt is the file where todo strings are stored
-- settings.txt first line tells whether its fullscreen(2) or miniview(1)
+- data/settings.txt first line tells whether its fullscreen(2) or miniview(1)